-At the time of the acquisition, Prospect said it would make \$200 million in investments in the system over five years, keep the five Crozer-Keystone hospitals open and that it would assume Crozer-Keystone's outstanding pension liability.
+At the time of the acquisition, Prospect said it would make \$200 million in investments in the system over five years, keep the five Crozer-Keystone hospitals open and that it would assume Crozer-Keystone's outstanding pension liability.50 the Crozer-Keystone Community Foundation.

-Prospect also committed to pay \$56.6 million for the establishment of a nonprofit county-wide health foundation, the Crozer-Keystone Community Foundation.
 Despite its commitment, Prospect initially paid only \$32.9 million into the fund.
-The dispute went to arbitration, and in November 2017 an arbitrator ruled that Prospect still owed the foundation \$23.7 million.
+The dispute went to arbitration, and in November 2017 an arbitrator ruled that Prospect still owed the foundation \$23.7 million.51